-Architecturalized Asia: Mapping the Continent through History (University of Hong Kong Press, in production); co-edited with Hazel Hahn, Ken Tadashi Oshima, and Peter Christensen.
+Architecturalized Asia: Mapping a Continent through History (Honolulu: University of Hawai'i Press; Hong Kong: Hong Kong University Press, 2014); co-edited with Hazel Hahn, Ken Tadashi Oshima, and Peter Christensen.

-Liang Sicheng and The Temple of The Buddha’s Light (Foreign Language and Research Press [China]); Cengage-Wadsworth; in print), co-edited and co-translated with Dr. Luo Deyin, Tsinghua University’s School of Architecture.
+Liang Sicheng and the Temple of the Buddha’s Light (Beijing: Foreign Language Teaching and Research Press; Cengage-Wadsworth, 2014), co-edited and co-translated with Luo Deyin.

 Books in progress

 At World's End: Global Intellectual History, Chinese Architecture, and the World Discourse (manuscript under press review).